Abuse—Abuse is a reserved username and Google monitors firstname.lastname@example.org. Learn more.

 Google App Engine—Google's application development and hosting platform.
 It lets you build high traffic web applications without having to manage high traffic infrastructure.
 Learn more.

 Google Apps—The answer to the communication and collaboration needs of your organization.
-Formerly Google Apps for Your Domain.
-Formerly Gmail for your domain.

 Google Apps Account — Any account with Googe Apps.
 This can refer to the entire domain or a single user account.

-Google Apps for Business —Google Apps with the most functionality.
+Google Apps for Work —Google Apps with the most functionality.
 Learn more about our free trial.

 Groups—An administrative feature to manage team communications and sharing (formerly email lists).
 Learn more.

 Instant Messaging—Instant messaging or IM is a form of real-time text communication.
-See chat.
+See chat or Hangouts.

 MX Record—Mail Exchange records direct email to its destination.
 See Basic Guide to DNS

-Single Sign-on API—SAML-based Single Sign-On (SSO) provides full control over the authorization and authentication of user accounts that access web based applications (like GMail or Calendar).
-Available to Google Apps for Business only.
+Single Sign-on API—SAML-based Single Sign-On (SSO) provides full control over the authorization and authentication of user accounts that access web based applications (like Gmail or Calendar).
+Available to Google Apps for Work only.
 Learn more about SAML SSO Reference.